owanturist/react-impulse/README.md

 ### `DeepExtractSweetyState`

-A helper that deeply extracts value type from `Sweety`:
+A helper that deeply extracts state type from `Sweety`:

 ```ts
 type ShapeOfStores = Sweety<{